 Hi there and welcome to Easy Pic!
 Despite the fact that this blog’s name has the word “pic” in it, this website is not about photography.

-Instead, it’s going to be about the lessons I will be learning for starting my own sports marketing agency.
+Instead, it’s going to be about the many lessons that come from starting your own business, whether it’s online or off.

 There’s got to be so much to learn when it comes to starting a business.
 In fact there will be so much valuable information that that is that exact reason I am starting this blog.
 I’m not so great at remembering things, so having a place to document (that I can’t lose like I could paper,) is going to be a great move for me.